Deviation inequalities, Moderate deviations and some limit theorems for bifurcating Markov chains with application: Moments control and consequences

-$\left.\right.$ We are now going to give some probability inequalities under $(i)-(vi)$ and \textbf{(H1)} for the empirical means (\ref{empiricalmean1}) with $(\mu,f)=0$ and (\ref{empiricalmean2}) with $(\mu, Pf)=0$.
-This will help us in the sequel to obtain a MDP result in a general framework, that is for functional of BMC with unbounded test functions.
-Note that the use of 2nd order moment is sufficient for this work, since the higher moments do not improve the speed of the moderate deviation and the speed of superexponential convergence (see the Appendix for the definition).
-Recall that the main disadvantage here is that the range of speed for the MDP is very restricted.
-However, we still work under geometric ergodicity assumption and general test function, which will not be the case when we would want to extend the MDP (see section \ref{expoprobaineq}).
+We are now going to give some deviation inequalities under (i)--(vi) and (H1) for the empirical means (\ref{empiricalmean2}) when $f\in\mathcal{B}(S)$ with $(\mu,f)=0$ and when $f\in\mathcal{B}(S^3)$ with $(\mu, Pf)=0$.
+This will help us in the sequel to obtain a MDP result in a general framework, that is, for functional of BMC with unbounded test functions.
+Let us recall that the main disadvantage of this ``weak'' set of assumptions is that the range of speed for the MDP is very restricted.
+However, we still work under geometric ergodicity assumption and general test function, which will not be the case when we would want to extend the MDP; see Section \ref{expoprobaineq}.
+Note that we postpone to Appendix \ref{appendixA} nearly all the proofs of this section, these proofs being quite long and technical.